Georgia massage parlor shootings leave 8 dead; man captured

-ATLANTA, Georgia -- Shootings at two massage parlors in Atlanta and one in the suburbs left eight people dead, many of them women of Asian descent, authorities said Tuesday.

-A 21-year-old man was taken into custody in southwest Georgia hours later after a manhunt.
+ATLANTA, Georgia -- Shootings at two massage parlors in Atlanta and one in the suburbs Tuesday evening left eight people dead, many of them women of Asian descent, authorities said.
+A 21-year-old man suspected in the shootings was taken into custody in southwest Georgia hours later after a manhunt, police said.

-Atlanta Police Chief Rodney Bryant said three people were killed at a spa in northeast Atlanta, while a fourth person was killed at another spa across the street.
-He said all four victims were female, and "It appears that they may be Asian."

 Baker said they believe Long is also the suspect in the Atlanta shootings.

+Crisp County Sheriff Billy Hancock said in a video posted on Facebook that his deputies and state troopers were notified around 8 p.m. that a murder suspect out of north Georgia was headed toward their county.
+Deputies and troopers set up along the interstate and "made contact with the suspect," who was driving a 2007 black Hyundai Tucson, around 8:30 p.m., he said.

+A state trooper performed a PIT, or pursuit intervention technique, maneuver, "which caused the vehicle to spin out of control," Hancock said.
+Long was then taken into custody "without incident" and was being held in the Crisp County jail for Cherokee County authorities who were expected to arrive soon to continue their investigation.

-With two shootings at massage parlors in Atlanta and the knowledge of the Acworth shooting, Atlanta police said they dispatched officers to check nearby similar businesses and increased patrols in the area.
+Due to the shootings, Atlanta police said they dispatched officers to check nearby similar businesses and increased patrols in the area.

 Georgia massage parlor shootings leave 8 dead; man captured